Burntisland Parish Church

 Burntisland Parish Church (also known as St Columba's, Burntisland) is a church building in the Fife burgh of Burntisland, constructed for the Church of Scotland in 1592.
 It is historically important as one of the first churches built in Scotland after the Reformation, with a highly distinctive and apparently original square plan.
 It is Category A listed for its architectural and historical importance.

 In 1601 the church was the location of a meeting of the General Assembly of the Church of Scotland which proposed to King James VI of Scotland that they work on a new Bible translation.
 When James became King James I of England he was able to devote resources to the production of what would ultimately become the King James Version.

 History

 The port of Burntisland had grown during the 16th century and was made a royal burgh in 1568; due to this growth and increased sense of civic pride, the townspeople decided to build a new church.
 This replaced an earlier building at Kirkton, a mile to the north of Burntisland.

+The Church of Scotland intend to dispose of the building in 2027 and alternative ownership and uses are being explored by the local community.